 So, what about “portion sizes?”
 Does anyone HATE the words PORTION CONTROL as much as I do?
 How many of you think of this image when you hear “portion control.”

 A close cousin to “portion control” is “EVERYTHING IN MODERATION.”
 (My article HERE.)
 In other words, it’s ok to have junk, just have “small portions” or eat it in “moderation” (whatever that is.)
 “Moderation” means nothing, because everyone’s idea of what moderation is completely different.
-This guy may feel like he is eating his pancakes in moderation, because he used to eat twice that much, lol!
-But you get the point, the word moderation is useless.
+This guy may feel like he is eating his pancakes in “moderation”…useless term.

 Enjoy this comical video on “serving sizes.”
 LOL!